ATSiCorp/LinkPanel/README.md

 - Debian 10-12 & Ubuntu 20.04-24.04 x86_64 LTS (Fresh installation)
 - If the server is virtual (VPS), OpenVZ may not be supported
-- We are checking LinkPanel compatibility within Oracle / ARM (not full supported yet)
+- We are checking LinkPanel compatibility within Rhel / Oracle / ARM (not supported yet, I'm curently working)

 Hardware Requirement: More than 1GB of HD / At least 1 core processor / 512MB minimum RAM / At least 1 public IP  Address (IPv6 and NAT VPS are not supported) / For VPS providers such as VPS, those providers already include an external firewall for your VPS.
 Please open port 22, 80 and 443 to install LinkPanel.